 Implicitly adding individuals to groups can be challenging.
 This fascinating article at Data Science Central explains the dangers of using averages to make predictions about a given individual.
 People have so many traits that averaging them to determine their group is likely to result in personalizations that meet the needs of nobody - people are jagged!

-It is hard to beat explicit personalization but the challenge to wide-scale adoption depends on how resistant visitors are to answering personalization questions when they land on a website.
-Both anonymous and known visitors have complete control of their own experience.
+It is hard to beat explicit personalization where both anonymous and known visitors have complete control of their own experience.
+The challenge to wide-scale adoption depends on how resistant visitors are to answering personalization questions when they arrive on a website.

-The best alternative to asking questions is driving the website personalization from the CRM.
+An alternative to asking questions is driving the website personalization from the CRM.
 This requires the visitor to already exist in the CRM as a lead or contact and the two systems to be suitably integrated.
-Typically the personalization data is requested when the visitor submits a lead form, or the website visitor may already be known and the company can access internal metrics.
+Typically the data is requested from the CRM when the visitor arrives on the site or becomes known after submitting a lead form.
 Good integrations allow the sales team to set or override website personalizations from inside the CRM.

 Implicit personalization requires relatively complex data science to ensure the individuals are assigned to a group with a high level of confidence.
 Fortunately, enterprise web content management systems like Sitecore make this easier.
 While implicit personalization works for anonymous visitors, they are usually not able to control their own experiences and it remains to be seen if this lack of control will become unfashionable in the years to come.
 Perhaps the ultimate solution is a composite of both approaches!